Undergraduate minors: gender, health, and healthcare equity; gender, women's, and sexuality studies; social justice

 GWSS:1074 Inequality in American Sport3 s.h.

 Cultural meanings of sport in contemporary U.S. culture; American dream as promoted, challenged in sport; sport experiences, inclusion, and exclusion as affected by gender and sexuality, race and ethnicity, social class, age, physical ability/disability, and nationalism.
-GE: Values, Society, and Diversity.
+GE: Diversity and Inclusion.
 Same as AMST:1074, SPST:1074.

 GWSS:1100 Contraception Across Time and Cultures3 s.h.

 Role and status of women in society; sex differences, sex role socialization, theories about origin and maintenance of sexual inequalities, changes in social life cycle of women, implications for social institutions and processes; focus on contemporary United States.
 GE: Values and Culture.
 Same as SOC:1310.

 GWSS:1600 Wonder Woman Unleashed: A Hero for Our Times3 s.h.